huyqle3/node-express-mongo-bower-gulp-template/README.md

 ![Log-in Screen](https://raw.githubusercontent.com/huyle333/node-express-mongo-bower-gulp-template/master/public/images/login-screen.png "Log-in Screen")

 ### Setup
-All instructions for setup and local development is listed [here](http://www.slothparadise.com/recommended-node-express-mongo-bower-gulp-setup/).
+All instructions for setup and local development are listed in [this blog post here](http://www.slothparadise.com/recommended-node-express-mongo-bower-gulp-setup/).

 ### Local development
 To use this template as it is, you can git clone the repo: